 Absolute first-timer or seasoned professional,

-you can expect to have a wonderful, safe and fun time in the surf with Lahinch Surf School!
+you can expect to have a wonderful, safe, and fun time in the surf with Lahinch Surf School!

 What are the lesson times?

-Click here for: Weekend Lesson Times
+Click here for: Lesson Times

 Do I need to be a good swimmer?

-You need to be able to thread water to take a surf lesson.
+You need to be able to tread water to take a surf lesson.
 Beginner lessons are held in waist deep water.
-Wetsuits do assist floatation and you are always close by to an instructor and you have an 8 foot floatation device (your yellow surfboard) beside you.
+Wetsuits do assist floatation and you are always close by to an instructor and you have an 8 foot floatation device (your surfboard) beside you.
 If you are a weak swimmer please let your instructor know so He/She can keep a special eye on you.
 The instructor is a Qualified Beach LIfeguard so you are in safe hands.

 Is there a ladies Changing Room?